 The member did not provide sufficient information to investigate the disputed information;

-The direct dispute is substantially the same as a dispute previously submitted by or on behalf of the member, either directly to the Credit Union or through a CRA, with respect to which the Credit Union has already satisfied the applicable requirements of the FCRA or this section; provided, however, that a direct dispute is not substantially the same as a dispute previously submitted if the dispute includes information that had not previously been provided to the Credit Union; or
+The direct dispute is substantially the same as a dispute previously submitted by or on behalf of the member, either directly to the Credit Union or through a CRA, with respect to which the Credit Union has already satisfied the applicable requirements of the FCRA outlined in the previous section; provided, however, that a direct dispute is not substantially the same as a dispute previously submitted if the dispute includes information that had not previously been provided to the Credit Union; or

 The Credit Union is not required to investigate the direct dispute because one or more of the exceptions listed in paragraph (2)(B) applies.

 Notice of Determination.
-Upon making a determination that a dispute is frivolous or irrelevant, the Credit Union will notify the member of the determination not later than five (5) business days after making the determination, by mail or, if authorized by the member for that purpose, by any other means available to the Credit Union.
+Upon making a determination that a dispute is frivolous or irrelevant, the Credit Union must notify the member of the determination not later than five (5) business days after making the determination, by mail or, if authorized by the member for that purpose, by any other means available to the Credit Union.

 Contents of notice of determination that a dispute is frivolous or irrelevant.
 A notice of determination that a dispute is frivolous or irrelevant will include the reasons for such determination and identify any information required to investigate the disputed information, which notice may consist of a standardized form describing the general nature of such information.